kpage/microservices-demo/README.md

 - vscode.sh: start preconfigured Visual Studio Code editor in this folder.
 -- Uses X forwarding to display the GUI
 -- Right now VS Code running inside docker starts and displays the GUI, but crashes on my system when opening a folder with no error message.
 I spent a few hours trying to experiment/debug but was unable to get this working.
+- node should not proxy to rest-api directly, create a simple nginx service to handle all incoming requests.
+Example, / loads static resources from web-client, or anything starting with /api goes to rest-api.
+This would reduce need to expose so many ports on host, which could cause annoying conflicts.

 Architecture of this app:
 - rest-api: a REST API implemented in golang